The libraries of today are so much more than dusty shelves and librarians who shush you.

 Following are examples of the varied items you can check out and the services you can access for free through libraries.

-Looking for a magazine or a book to read on your mobile device?
+Looking for a magazine, newspaper or a book to read on your mobile device?
 Your library card might give you access.

-As long as you have the right login credentials for such an app, you can download or otherwise read various publications for a set period of time, free of charge.
+Find out if your library offers access to apps such as Flipster, which is for digital magazines; OverDrive, which is for e-books and audiobooks; or Hoopla, which also offers audiobooks and comics.
+As long as you have the right login credentials for such an app, you generally can download or otherwise read various publications for a set period of time, free of charge.

 LinkedIn Learning offers its catalog of online courses free to patrons of participating libraries.
 So, ask your library if it partners with LinkedIn Learning or similar services.

-Culbertson, of the Madison, Ohio, library, points out that some libraries are becoming makers’ laboratories.
-Ohio’s Madison Public Library offers 3-D printing and even laser engraving.
+Culbertson points out that some libraries are becoming makers’ laboratories.
+The Madison Public Library offers 3-D printing and even laser engraving.